3 Data Science Manager Resume Examples For 2023

 Your resume skills and work experience

-Recruiters want you to go beyond the surface-level skills that can be found on just any data science resume and give them specifics.
-Don’t just say “strategizing” when you can reference agile methodologies and propensity modeling instead.
+Recruiters want you to go beyond the surface-level skills found on any data science resume and give them specifics.
+Don’t just say “strategizing” when you can reference Agile methodologies and propensity modeling instead.

-Be specific about any niche programming languages or software you use to make things happen, too.
-List names rather than categories, and think critically about which of your skills best showcase your strongest points.
+Be specific about niche programming languages or software you use to make things happen.
+List names rather than programming categories, and think critically about what showcases your strongest points.
+Are we talking recommendation engines or production models?

 Many people make the mistake of being too broad or generic with their skills, instead of showing their full capabilities with solid examples like these: